Peter Brown (illustrator)

-Peter Brown (born February 24, 1979) is an New York based American writer and illustrator, known for children's picture books.
+Peter Brown (born February 24, 1979) is a New York based American writer and illustrator, known for children's picture books.
 In 2013, Brown was awarded the Caldecott Medal for his illustration of Creepy Carrots!.

 Early life and education

-Peter Nathan Brown was born on February 24, 1979 in Hopewell, New Jersey to Kate McGinnity, a teacher, and a astrophysicist father.
+Peter Nathan Brown was born on February 24, 1979 in Hopewell, New Jersey to Kate McGinnity, a teacher, and an astrophysicist father.
 Brown was educated at Hopewell Valley Central High School, and attended animation classes at Mercer County Community College whilst still in high school.

 From 1997–2001, Brown studied at the ArtCenter College of Design.

 Career

 In 2002, Brown moved to New York City in order to be closer to the publishing industry.
 He was working on animated TV shows when he signed a book deal to write and illustrate his first picture book, Flight of the Dodo.

 Brown quickly wrote his second and third books, and his career as an author and illustrator of children’s books was under way.
 Since then Brown has written and illustrated many books for children and earned numerous honors, including a Caldecott Honor, a Horn Book Award, two E.B.
 White Awards, two E.B.
 White Honors, a Children’s Choice Award for Illustrator of the Year, two Irma Black Honors, a Golden Kite Award, a New York Times Best Illustrated Book Award and multiple New York Times bestsellers that include the novels The Wild Robot, The Wild Robot Escapes, and The Wild Robot Protects.
 An animated film based on The Wild Robot was released in 2024.